"I create jewelry to create change."

 "The imprint of each person who made the piece remains in the metal and stones," says the designer.
 "This resonance enhances beauty unlike any machine ever could."
 It also gives every Melissa Joy Manning piece a uniquely personal charm.

-We also support our communities through a variety of charitable organizations, including Feeding America, Breast Cancer Walk, Global Brigades, The Nature Conservancy and New York Police & Fire Widows' and Children’s Benefit Fund.
+We also support our communities through a variety of charitable organizations, including the Clean Water Fund, Nest, Feeding America, Breast Cancer Walk, Global Brigades, The Nature Conservancy and New York Police & Fire Widows' and Children’s Benefit Fund.

 "I am incredibly inspired by nature," says Melissa.
 "Therefore, it would be incredibly disingenuous of me not to protect it."